ESuth/sem/use-cases/use-case-5.md

 GOAL IN CONTEXT

-	Allow the user to get the population data of the population of a region.
+	Allow the user to get the population data of the population of a continent.

 SCOPE